-Although we have relationships with Supercell and Epic Games for experiences involving Clash Royale and Fortnite, respectively, we currently do not have definitive license agreements in place with respect to these relationships.
+Although we have relationships with Supercell, Epic Games, Tencent America and Capcom for experiences involving Clash Royale, Fortnite, PUBG and Street Fighter® V: Arcade Edition, respectively, we currently do not have definitive license agreements in place with respect to these relationships.
 We currently anticipate that we will enter into license agreements with both parties in the future, however no assurances can be given as to when we will be able to come to terms agreeable to both parties, if ever.
-In the event that we are not able to come to mutually agreeable terms and enter into definitive license agreements with each of Supercell and Epic Games, they may unilaterally choose to discontinue their relationship with the Company, thereby preventing us from offering experiences on our platform using Clash Royale or Fortnite, as the case may be.
-Should either Supercell or Epic Games choose not to allow us to offer experiences involving Clash Royale and Fortnite to our users, the popularity of our amateur city leagues, tournaments and competitions may decline and the number of our gamers may decrease, which could materially and adversely affect our results of operations and financial condition.
+In the event that we are not able to come to mutually agreeable terms and enter into definitive license agreements with Supercell, Epic Games, Tencent America and/or Capcom, they may unilaterally choose to discontinue their relationship with the Company, thereby preventing us from offering experiences on our platform using Clash Royale Fortnite, PUBG and/or Street Fighter® V: Arcade Edition, as the case may be.
+Should Supercell, Epic Games, Tencent America and/or Capcom choose not to allow us to offer experiences involving Clash Royale, Fortnite, PUBG and/or Street Fighter® V: Arcade Edition to our users, the popularity of our amateur city leagues, tournaments and competitions may decline and the number of our gamers may decrease, which could materially and adversely affect our results of operations and financial condition.